Ziya-As/PostgreSQL/postgreSQL.md

 ### Composite Types

+A composite type is a list of field names and their data types.
 A composite type represents the structure of a row or record.
 For example, the following statement creates a composite type to store shipping details for a product transaction:

 ```sql
 CREATE TYPE shipping_info AS (